Blanket bog restoration

 Perhaps because blanket bog is common in Scotland – covering 23% of our land area – we’ve been guilty of taking it for granted in the past.
 We drained large areas for forestry, particularly in the globally important Flow Country of Caithness and Sutherland.
 The trees dried out the peat, changing the habitat and destroying its value for birds and other wildlife.

 Since the 1990s, we have been engaged in a significant programme of peatland restoration.
 We’ve felled large areas of non-native conifers, blocked drainage ditches and returned to remove trees that have regenerated naturally.

 Since 2000, we’ve restored approximately 1,700 hectares of forest plantation to blanket bog.
 A further 1,300 hectares of this important habitat have been improved.

-In Caithness, our work has not only benefited the hydrology and ecology of the restored blanket bog, but has improved water quality in the adjacent River Oykel, a Special Area of Conservation that’s internationally important for salmon and freshwater pearl mussel.
+- In Caithness, our work has not only benefited the hydrology and ecology of the restored blanket bog, but has also improved water quality in the adjacent River Oykel, a Special Area of Conservation that’s internationally important for salmon and freshwater pearl mussels.